 Glen Leven Farm has been willed to The Land Trust for Tennessee to preserve the home and the accompanying 65 acres.
 A sampling of the rich resources being developed by The Land Trust on this property include a honeybee sanctuary, an education garden, an heirloom garden planted and maintained by Double H Farms – The Hermitage Hotel’s Sustainable Farming Project, hops tee-pees planted by Jackalope Brewery, and an arboretum with the largest mass of American Yellowwood in the United States.
 Glen Leven Farm epitomizes The Land Trust for Tennessee’s overall mission to conserve the unique character of Tennessee’s natural and historic landscapes and sites for future generations.

-The following was taken from an historical text:
+The following excerpt is from an older historical text:

 The Home of Dr. and Mrs. A.W.
 Harris, Nashville

 The land on which Glen Leven stands was taken up in 1781 by Thomas Thompson as a Revolutionary grant from the State of North Carolina.
 It was four miles south of Fort Nashboro, where Thompson signed the Cumberland Compact.
 His original dwelling was a blockhouse, but later, on the site of the present residence, he built a log house which was burned.
 Glen Leven itself was constructed in the Jeffersonian style by the settler’s son, John Thompson, without benefit of architect, from brick made on the place by his slaves.

 The earliest record of a flower garden at Glen Leven dates from 1837, when John Thompson sent to Holland for a shipment of bulbs, including diminutive yellow, exceeding fragrant narcissi, various varieties of daffodils, and blue, white, plumed, and grape hyacinths.
 The garden was laid out in the form of a square, with a large circular bed in the center and small beds of geometric design completing the pattern.